-Get a head start on your Apprenticeship and learn the tools and equipment of the plumbing trade.
-You'll learn to plan, mark out, and calculate basic plumbing tasks.
+In this course, students will get a head start on their apprenticeship and learn the tools and equipment of the plumbing trade.
+They'll learn to plan, mark out, and calculate basic plumbing tasks.

-You'll learn in our professional workshops, where you can practice skills and try things you might not see on an everyday worksite.
+Individuals will learn in our professional workshops, where they can practice skills and try things they might not see on an everyday worksite.

 - Define and relate plumbing industry terminology

 - Identify the properties and characteristics of plumbing and building materials

 - Distinguish, select and use plumbing tools for their appropriate application